Mainack/MASCARA-passphrase-code-data/CODE-MASCARA-MEMORABLE-PASSPHRASE-GENERATION/README.md

 # CODE & DATA FOR MASCARA: Memorable and Secure Passphrase Generation

 The file `mascara.py` is the underlying code used to generate memorable yet secure passphrases as presented in our [ACM ASIACCS'23 paper](https://cse.iitkgp.ac.in/~mainack/publications/mascara-2023-asiaccs.pdf).
-The running instructions are below for running MASCARA.
+The  instructions are below for running MASCARA.

 ## Running instructions for MASCARA